How To Manage Your Videographer (Without Video Experience)

 Video talent evaluation

-Another element you’ll be assessing is the performance of the on-camera talent in a video.
+Another element you’ll be assessing is the performance of the on-camera talent.
 If the person “starring” in your video is not believable, likable, and trustworthy, then your audience will not be able to connect with that person, thus leaving an unfavorable impression of your business.

-One of the questions you may be asking yourself is, how does this reflect the performance of the videographer?
+One of the questions you may be asking yourself is, how does the talent reflect the performance of the videographer?
 The videographer is responsible for prepping and coaching the subject matter experts within your company to give their best performance on camera every time they step on the set.

-On-camera talent within your company could be your sales and service teams.
-They are the team on the front lines, interacting with customers on a daily basis.
+On-camera talent is often your sales and service teams.
+They are the teams on the front lines, interacting with customers on a daily basis.
 They already have public speaking skills, which makes them a natural fit in front of a camera.
 They’ll just need some practice in talking to a lens instead of a person.

-Does the talent come off unbiased and likable?
+Does the talent come off as unbiased and likable?

 Overall, the content is unbiased and thorough, but to answer the last question — does the talent come across as likable?
 The performance isn’t offensive, but does that automatically make this performer likable?

 When I’m watching this video, I feel pretty neutral about the presenter.
-I don’t dislike him, but I also don’t necessarily have a particular affinity toward him after watching this video.
+I don’t dislike him, but I also don’t necessarily have a particular affinity toward him.

 Empathy and connection go a long way toward winning over the audience.
 If they get the feeling that the talent truly sees and understands them, they are more likely to judge the performance as likable.